sciguy14/Remote-Wake-Sleep-On-LAN-Server/README.md

 How-to Guide
 ------------
-For tech-happy and not-so-tech-happy people this is the low down:
+First, we've gotta install the right packages and clone this repository:
-- sudo apt-get install wakeonlan apache2 php5 git php5-curl
+- sudo apt-get install wakeonlan apache2 php5 git php5-curl libapache2-mod-php5
 - git clone https://github.com/sciguy14/Remote-Wake-Sleep-On-LAN-Server.git
 - sudo chown pi: /var/www

-You may not want TLS/SSL encryption (though it is recommended), if so skip the next few lines
+Enabling TLS/SSL encryption is recommended, but not required.
+If you don't want encryption, you can skip the next few steps.
+If you do want to enable encryption, complete the following steps:

 - sudo mkdir /etc/apache2/ssl
 - sudo openssl genrsa -out /etc/apache2/ssl/wol.key 2048
 - sudo openssl req -new -key /etc/apache2/ssl/wol.key -out /etc/apache2/ssl/wol.csr

 At this point you will be asked some questions, most of which have no impact on the running of your service.
-However, the "Common Name" should be the name of any DNS you have setup, so for example "wol.home.com" and the password should be left blank in order for the Pi to be able to load it on boot without you entering a password.
+However, the "Common Name" should be the name of any DNS you have setup, so for example "wol.example.com" and the password should be left blank in order for the Pi to be able to load it on boot without you entering a password.

 - sudo openssl x509 -req -days 10 -in /etc/apache2/ssl/wol.csr -signkey /etc/apache2/ssl/wol.key -out /etc/apache2/ssl/wol.crt
 - sudo mv -f Remote-Wake-Sleep-On-LAN-Server/apachesslconfig /etc/apache2/mods-available/ssl.conf